-Role of the Headteacher/Head of School (Overseen by the CEO)
+Role of the Head of School (Overseen by the Executive Headteacher and CEO)

-It is the responsibility of the Headteacher to implement the school behaviour policy consistently throughout the school, and to report to governors, when requested, on the effectiveness of the policy.
-It is also the responsibility of the Headteacher to ensure the health, safety and welfare of all children in the school.
+It is the responsibility of the Head of School to implement the school behaviour policy consistently throughout the school, and to report to governors, when requested, on the effectiveness of the policy.
+It is also the responsibility of the Head of School to ensure the health, safety and welfare of all children in the school.

-The Headteacher supports the staff by implementing the policy, by setting the standards of behaviour, and by supporting staff in the implementation of the policy.
+The Head of School supports the staff by implementing the policy, by setting the standards of behaviour, and by supporting staff in the implementation of the policy.

-The Headteacher keeps records of all reported serious incidents of misbehaviour and has the responsibility for giving fixed-term exclusions to individual children for serious acts of misbehaviour.
-For repeated or very serious acts of anti-social behaviour, the Headteacher may permanently exclude a pupil.
+The Head of School keeps records of all reported serious incidents of misbehaviour and has the responsibility for giving suspensions to individual children for serious acts of misbehaviour.
+For repeated or very serious acts of anti-social behaviour, the Head of School may permanently exclude a pupil.